The Bankrate promise

 Other situations that require filing a tax return

-In addition to requirements based on age, your filing status and income, along with rules regarding the Affordable Care Act and self-employment income, there are several other situations that require you to file a tax return.
+In addition to requirements based on age, your filing status and income, and the rules regarding the Affordable Care Act and self-employment income, there are several other situations that require you to file a tax return.

-This includes if you owe any special taxes, such as the alternative minimum tax; extra taxes on qualified plans like an IRA; household employment taxes for employees like nannies, housekeepers or gardeners; or tips you didn’t report to your employer.
+For example, if you owe any special taxes, such as the alternative minimum tax; extra taxes on qualified plans like an IRA; household employment taxes for employees like nannies, housekeepers or gardeners; or tips you didn’t report to your employer, then you need to file a federal return.
 You must also file if you had write-in taxes that might include taxes on group term life insurance or health savings accounts.
-You also have to file if you have recapture taxes on the profitable sale of an asset.
+In addition, you have to file if you have recapture taxes on the profitable sale of an asset.

-A second instance in which you have to file a return is if you or your spouse (if filing jointly) received distributions from a health savings account, Archer MSA or Medicare Advantage MSA.
+Another instance which requires you to file a return is if you or your spouse (if filing jointly) received distributions from a health savings account, Archer MSA or Medicare Advantage MSA.